Cahill’s Lookout in Katoomba (Megalong Valley Views)

 About Cahill’s Lookout

-The Cahill’s Lookout was named after John Joseph Cahill, Labor Party Premier of New South Wales in the 1950s who was responsible for the commissioning of the Sydney Opera House and construction of the Cahill Expressway.
+Cahill’s Lookout is named after John Joseph Cahill, the Premier of New South Wales in the 1950s.
+Cahill was instrumental in commissioning the Sydney Opera House and overseeing the construction of the Cahill Expressway.

-A short and pleasant 500 metres short walking path brings visitors to this beautiful lookout, which consists of one large viewing platform and two smaller ones on lower levels.
+A short and pleasant 300-metre walking track leads visitors to the lookout, which features one large viewing platform and two smaller ones on lower levels.

 Boars Head Lookout